marcalencc/metacritic-scraper/README.md

 ```
 /search/<dash-separated-search-string>/<mediaType>
+* Multiple search strings (e.g. 'awake-dead') means all the strings should appear in the media item title.
+* You can specify limit and offset on search requests.
+Default and maximum limit is 20.
+Default offset is 0. (see below)

+/search/<dash-separated-search-string>/<mediaType>?limit=15&offset=21
+/search/<dash-separated-search-string>/<mediaType>?offset=15
+/search/<dash-separated-search-string>/<mediaType>?limit=10

+/person/<dash-separated-name>/<mediaType>

-* Search responses include an Id field which can be used in album, tvshow and movie requests (see below)
+* Search and person responses include an Id field which can be used in album, tvshow and movie requests (see below)
-Example Response:
+Sample Search Response:
          {
             "Id":"/movie/amityville-the-awakening",
             "Title":"Amityville: The Awakening",